The PA school interview is daunting

 To prepare for this interview, you must know your application front to back and understand how your current job/ work environment relates to the medical profession in general.

 It is OK to ask for a minute to think about it.
-If I had given myself a little more time, I may have come up with a more appropriate answer.
+If I had given myself a little more time, I may have produced a more appropriate answer.

 Interview #3: The third interview was another group interview, but it was just one other person and me